not2cleverdotme/Dockerfiles/README.md

   - Many Windows container images (including ServerCore LTSC) are only available for amd64; Windows containers on ARM are limited
 - PowerShell module restore:
   - If PSGallery is unavailable at build time, rerun `Install-Module` commands inside the container
-- Git TLS trust:
-  - Import enterprise CA certs and ensure Git uses the Windows cert store (`schannel` is default on Git for Windows)

 ---

 ## Extending the image (optional)

-- Pin versions: Pin .NET channel/version, Git version, and PowerShell module versions for reproducible builds.
+- Pin versions: Pin .NET channel/version and PowerShell module versions for reproducible builds.
 - Non-admin user: Add a dedicated user for least-privilege scenarios.
 - HEALTHCHECK: Add a simple health check if running services.